asadsunny14050/http-server-c/README.md

         make

-Make sure you're inside a Linux shell or WSL terminal with gcc and make installed.
+Make sure you're inside a Linux shell or WSL terminal with gcc installed

 ### 🚀 Running